smartfog/fogflow/doc/en/source/operator.rst

 Once you download the nodejs template, you can follow the framework to implement your own application logic.
 Overall, you need to know the following important things:

-* what is the main logic part of the provided tempalte?
+* what is the main logic part of the provided template?

 	The following code block shows the main logic part of our provided nodejs template.
 	It uses two libraries: ngsiclient.js and ngsiagent.js.